ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 referring IP addresses in their TLS certificates.
 This may pose challenges for resolvers with a large number of referring IP addresses.

+## Legacy Partial Forwarders

+A "partial forwarder" is a DNS device that forwards some queries to an upstream resolver, and answers some queries directly.
+This includes both filtering and split-horizon DNS behaviors.
+As noted in {{opportunistic}}, such devices SHOULD intercept queries to `_dns.resolver.arpa` to ensure that the upstream resolver does not trigger an opportunistic upgrade.
+However, some networks contain legacy partial forwarders whose behavior cannot be updated.
+For compatibility with legacy partial forwarders, clients MAY impose additional conditions on opportunistic discovery, such as requiring that the Encrypted Resolver is on the same private IP address as the Unencrypted Resolver.

+## Limited compatibility with getaddrinfo for IP-based discovery

+Clients that access DNS through the `getaddrinfo` API can only issue A and AAAA queries, and can only receive these records and CNAMEs.
+Such clients MAY attempt IP-based discovery ({{bootstrapping}}) by issuing an A or AAAA query for `_dns.resolver.arpa`.
+If a CNAME record is returned, it indicates the DNS server hostname (plus a `_dns` prefix).
+(The A or AAAA query is not generally expected to succeed, and is used only to elicit the CNAME.)
+If the client already knows how to connect to this server, or is able to determine how to connect through some other mechanism, it MAY do so.

 # Security Considerations

-Since client can receive DNS SVCB answers over unencrypted DNS, on-path attackers can prevent successful discovery by dropping SVCB packets.
-Clients should be aware that it might not be possible to distinguish between resolvers that do not have any Designated Resolver and such an active attack.
+Since clients can receive DNS SVCB answers over unencrypted DNS, in-path attackers can prevent successful discovery by dropping SVCB packets.
+When using IP-based discovery ({{bootstrapping}}), it is not possible to distinguish between resolvers that do not have a Designated Resolver and such an active attack.
+Clients that wish to defend against these attacks MUST use name-based discovery ({{encrypted}}) with local DNSSEC validation, or otherwise have an authenticated indication that there is an Encrypted Resolver available.

 While the IP address of the Unencrypted Resolver is often provisioned over insecure mechanisms, it can also be provisioned securely, such as via manual configuration, a VPN, or on a network with protections like RA guard
 {{?RFC6105}}.
-An attacker might try to direct Encrypted DNS traffic to itself by causing the client to think that a discovered Designated Resolver uses a different IP address from the Unencrypted Resolver.
-Such an Encrypted Resolver might have a valid certificate, but be operated by an attacker that is trying to observe or modify user queries without the knowledge of the client or network.
+An attacker who is temporarily in-path might try to gain persistent access to the client's DNS traffic by causing the client to discover an apparent Designated Resolver that is actually operated by the attacker.

-If the IP address of a Designated Resolver differs from that of an Unencrypted Resolver, clients MUST validate that the IP address of the Unencrypted Resolver is covered by the SubjectAlternativeName of the Encrypted Resolver's TLS certificate ({{authenticated}}).
+If the IP address of an Unencrypted Resolver is public, clients MUST validate that this IP address is covered by the SubjectAlternativeName of the Encrypted Resolver's TLS certificate ({{authenticated}}).
+This ensures that the Encrypted Resolver is authorized by the operator of the Unencrypted Resolver.

-Opportunistic use of Encrypted Resolvers MUST be limited to cases where the Unencrypted Resolver and Designated Resolver have the same IP address ({{opportunistic}}).
+When the Unencrypted Resolver has a local IP address, use of the Designated Resolver ({{opportunistic}}) MUST be subject to strict freshness requirements to ensure that a transient attacker who forges a discovery response cannot gain persistent access to the client's DNS queries.
+If the Unencrypted Resolver is on the local network but the Encrypted Resolver is remote, name-based authentication is REQUIRED to ensure that an external attacker cannot intercept the connection.

 # IANA Considerations {#iana}